Gentle Membrane Immunity

 Biofilms

-When bacteria are not fully cleared from a membrane, they can attach to it and begin to reproduce together.
-Over time, they may surround themselves with a sticky protective layer, forming what is known as a biofilm.
-A biofilm is a structured community of microbes that clings to a surface and shields itself from removal.
-In the nasal passages, this may appear as a persistent buildup of organisms, often experienced as a lingering cold or infection.
-When inflammation at membrane surfaces becomes excessive, tissues swell, mucus thickens, and clearance slows.
-These conditions allow microbes to remain in place long enough for biofilms to form.
+When bacteria are not fully cleared from a membrane, they can attach to its surface and begin to reproduce together.
+Over time, they may surround themselves with a sticky protective layer, forming what is known as a biofilm—a structured community of microbes that clings to a surface and shields itself from removal.
+Biofilms can develop on any membrane surface, including the nasal passages, digestive tract, ears, skin, and other exposed tissues.
+In the nasal passages, for example, this may appear as a persistent buildup of organisms, often experienced as a lingering cold or infection.
+Once formed, biofilms are more resistant to removal, and the longer the microbes remain protected within this structure, the more difficult they are for the immune system to clear.

 Halides